willkoehler/docs/rails.md

     gem list --no-version | xargs gem uninstall -aIx

+Refresh all gems from their source and rebuilds all extensions and regenerates bin stubs

+    gem pristine --all

 ### Requiring 'rubygems' no longer necessary
 Ruby 1.9 includes RubyGems by default so you do not need a `require 'rubygems'` statement in order to load gem libraries.
 Just use `require 'gemname'` statements as needed.